Home » Products Sourcing » Consumer Electronics » Your Guide To Sourcing Pulse Oximeters in 2024

 Pulse oximeter for testing oxygen saturation

 The size of pulse oximeters determines the ease of use and its transportability.
 Finger pulse oximeters are small and portable; they can fit in a trouser pocket.
 The wrist pulse oximeters are bigger than finger pulse oximeters, although they are always easily wearable in one’s hand or arm.
 Handheld pulse oximeters are heavier since they have additional features and, therefore, need a firm grasp.
-The tabletop pulse oximeters are the biggest and most suitable for clinical use.
+The tabletop pulse oximeters are suitable for clinical use.
 They are designed for stationary use.

 5. Display

 The finger and wrist pulse oximeters commonly have a small display that indicates oxygen saturation and heart rate.
 Hand-held pulse oximeters have more elaborate displays.
 They include a waveform graph and some extra data.
-Table-top pulse oximeters have the largest display that shows all vital signs.
+Table-top pulse oximeters have a display that shows all vital signs.
 Ensure that the display is legible while selecting a suitable pulse oximeter.

 6. Durability